cyruscyliu/openwrt-build-docker/README.md

 ## automation

-Given the offical url where you download your firmware and a uuid for the firmware, we can generate the building files w.s.t to this firmware and find its vmlinux and source code directory automatically.
+Using [firmware-uuid](https://github.com/cyruscyliu/firmware-uuid), we known the uuid for a firmware and the url where you can download it.
+We can generate the building files w.s.t to this firmware and find its vmlinux and source code directory automatically.
 See [build](./build.py) for details.

 + suppose I download the firmware http://archive.openwrt.org/chaos_calmer/15.05/ar71xx/generic/openwrt-15.05-ar71xx-generic-ubnt-rs-squashfs-sysupgrade.bin and assign it a uuid 14883
 ```